List of The Dark Tower characters: Richard Patrick Sayre

 Richard Patrick Sayre is a high-ranking can-toi and a member of the Sombra Corporation.
 Like the other members of his race, he dresses in garishly colored clothing and has a raw spot on his forehead that continually wells up with blood without scabbing or spilling down his face.

 As revealed in Wolves of the Calla, Sayre lured Father Callahan to Sombra's offices by offering a million dollars to the charity he was working for.
 It was a trap, where Sayre intended to use Type Three vampires to give Callahan AIDS.
 His plan failed when Callahan committed suicide by jumping out the window.

 In Song of Susannah and The Dark Tower, Sayre is the man in charge of delivering Mia's baby.
 He calls Susannah/Mia in their hotel room, telling them to go to the Dixie Pig.
 He takes them through the door into Fedic, where Mia is placed on a bed to deliver Mordred Deschain.
 After his birth, Susannah grabs a gun and shoots Sayre in the head.

 In the film adaptation of The Dark Tower from 2017, Sayre is played by Jackie Earl Haley.

 Finli O'Tego

-Finli O'Tego is a weasel-headed Taheen that appeared in the fifth and seventh Dark Tower books; he was referred to briefly in Wolves of the Calla, before reemerging as a fully fleshed out character in The Dark Tower.
+Finli O'Tego is a weasel-headed Taheen who appears in the fifth and seventh Dark Tower books.
+His voice is heard over a communications system in Wolves of the Calla, when Ben Slightman the Elder is making a report, and he appears in person during The Dark Tower.

-Finli is an assistant and close friend to Pimli Prentiss and helped in the running of Devar-Toi.
+Finli is a close friend to Pimli Prentiss and serves as the security chief of Devar-Toi.
 Like most Taheen, he has psychic abilities; he also enjoys eating pus, offered by Prentiss as he breaks the pimples that erupt on his face.
 He is credited with orchestrating the re-capture of Ted Brautigan, an event described in Hearts in Atlantis.
-During the siege of Algul Siento by Roland's ka-tet, Finli was mortally injured and ultimately put out of his misery by Eddie Dean.
+During the siege of Algul Siento by Roland's ka-tet, Finli is mortally injured and ultimately put out of his misery by Eddie Dean.